ThosRTanner/inforss/README.md

 # inforss
 inforss newsreader for palemoon

-This is a fork of http://inforss.mozdev.org/index.html and was created from the distributed xpi from mozdev and a 2nd version from the palemoon forums
+This is a fork of http://inforss.mozdev.org/index.html and was created from the distributed xpi from mozdev and a 2nd version from the palemoon forums.
+Icons used by kind permission of the original author.

 JS Beautifer: http://jsbeautifier.org/
 Settings (currently): 2 space indent, brace on own line, detect packers, space before conditional